vacuous-occupant/Tiny-ESS-Adapter/README.md

 ### 2-dimensional Remap
 Since each axis has 256 possible values, there are a total of 65,566 possible coordinates (256x256) on a gamecube controller stick.
 Though again, due to the controller casing its actually closer to 32,000.
 A 2D remap changes every point on the 2 dimensional spectrum of coordinates to another set of coordinates.
 There are some programming tricks to reduce this number by 1/4, but at a minimum you would need a remap table of at least 8,000 modified coordinates programmed on your ESS adapter for a full 2D remap.
 ### 1-dimensional Remap
 A 1D remap reduces this to 128 values.
-Instead of remapping every point in the spectrum of points, you simply remap every point on the axis.
+Instead of remapping every point in the spectrum of points, you simply remap the X and Y axes themselves.
 That would be a total of 512 values (256+256), however we can reduce that by 1/4 using the same programming tricks mentioned above.
 ### Which is better?
-It depends on who you ask, but based on the data I've gathered, I believe they are exactly identical.
+To the best of my knowledge, they are exactly the same.
+The reason for this is the hard limit on the diagonals set by the Virtual Console remap.
+Let me explain.

--to be continued-
+I plugged an arduino dev board into my Wii without any sort of remapping, and fed every possible set of coordinates into my Wii.
+I used the GZ practice ROM to display what VC was doing with my inputs, and recorded every output.
+I then put all of this into a spreadsheet, split up the X and Y data, color coded, and began to analyze what was happening under the hood.
+What I found is that VC remaps your inputs in a linear fashion up to a certain point.